um-grex/grex-docs/content/english/software/containers.md

 singularity help
 {{< /highlight >}}

-A brief introduction on [getting started with Singularity](https://docs.sylabs.io/guides/latest/user-guide/quick_start.html) can be useful to get started.
-You will not need to install Singularity on Grex since it is already provided as a module.

-To execute an application within the container, do it in the usual way for that application, but prefix the command with ''singularity exec image_name.sif".
-For example, to run R on an R script, using a container named R-INLA.sif:
+To execute an application within the container, do it in the usual way for that application, but prefix the command with ''singularity exec image_name.sif'' or, if the container has a valid "entrypoint", execute it with  ''singularity run image_name.sif".

+{{< highlight bash >}}
+singularity run docker://ghcr.io/apptainer/lolcow
+{{< /highlight >}}

+In the example above, Singularity downloads a Docker image from a registry, and runs it instantly.
+It is advisable, to avoid getting banned by container registries for massive downloads off a single HPC system, to "pull" or "build" containers first as images, and then "run" and "exec" them locally.

+{{< highlight bash >}}
+singularity pull lolcow_local.sif docker://ghcr.io/apptainer/lolcow
+# the above should create a local image lolcow_local.sif .
+Lets run it with singularity
+singularity run lolcow_local.sif
+{{< /highlight >}}

+For another example, to run R on an R script, using an existing container image named R-INLA.sif (INLA is a popular R library installed in the container):

 {{< highlight bash >}}
 singularity exec ./R-INLA.sif R --vanilla < myscript.R